winitzki/scall/tutorial/programming_dhall.md

 This import expression is annotated by the SHA256 hash value corresponding to the Dhall expression `3`.
 If the user modifies the file `simple.dhall` so that it evaluates to anything other than `3`, the hash value will become different and the frozen import will fail.

+A frozen import is guaranteed to produce the same value every time, because the imported value's hash is always validated.
+If the contents of the external resource changes and its SHA256 hash no longer matches the annotation, Dhall will raise an error.

 Hash values are computed from the _normal form_ of Dhall expressions, and the normal forms are computed only after successful typechecking.
 For this reason, the semantic hash of a Dhall program remains unchanged under any valid refactoring.
 For instance, we may add or remove comments; reformat the file with fewer or with more spaces or empty lines; change the order of fields in records or the order of constructors in union types; rename, add, or remove local variables; and even change import URLs (as long as the imported content remains equivalent).